Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

-We compare the following two Turing Machine variants: (1) the fixed-state 3SAT machine with a bounded number of states, and (2) the input-dependent machine with $O(n)$ states per input.

-The fixed-state variant consistently outperforms the input-dependent machine, both in terms of asymptotic worst-case bounds and practical runtime on typical instances.
-This confirms that the performance gains are due not only to reduced transition overhead and a more compact computation-graph representation, but also to a lower inherent complexity of the fixed-state construction itself.
+\paragraph{Comparison Between TM Variants} We compare the two Turing Machine variants (the input-dependent machine with $\bigO(n)$ states per input and the fixed-state 3SAT machine with a bounded number of states).
+While the fixed-state variant generally outperforms the input-dependent machine in terms of asymptotic worst-case bounds, such performance differences were less pronounced for smaller inputs.
+For these smaller cases, the overhead of the simulation framework often overshadows the differences in transition structure, making it difficult to discern a clear performance gap.
+However, as instance complexity increases, the fixed-state variant is expected to demonstrate superior efficiency over the input-dependent approach.
+This potential performance gain would be attributed not only to reduced transition overhead and a more compact computation-graph representation, but also to the lower inherent complexity of the fixed-state construction itself.